Emerald Hills Leisure Centre Universal Changeroom

 • The following maps provide specific emergency exit route(s) and AED location information for the following indoor arenas:

-• NOTICE: When wellness centres are open the general public, all external personal trainers must be pre-approved, which includes signing a guidelines document and paying an annual fee of $200 plus tax in addition to admission to use Strathcona County wellness centres with their clients.
+• NOTICE: All external personal trainers must be pre-approved, which includes signing a guidelines document and paying an annual fee of $250 plus tax in addition to admission to use Strathcona County wellness centres with their clients.
 External training guidelines and payment must be made prior to the first training session in Strathcona County's facilities.

 Half-ice rink dividers